mritunjaysharma394/vowpal-wiki/Tutorial.md

     Reading from house_dataset

 There are many different ways to input data to VW.
 Here we're just using a simple text file and vw tells us the source of the data.
-Alternatives sources include cache files (from previous VW runs), stdin, or a tcp socket.
+Alternative sources include cache files (from previous VW runs), stdin, or a tcp socket.

     num sources = 1